hipe/tmx/kiss-rdb-doc/853-filetree-schemas.md

   - 32^2 or 1024 items
   - 32^3 or 32,768 items and so on..

-as a purely axiomatic hack, accept that 32 items sounds like too few to have in one file. (we'll challenge this later.)
+as a purely axiomatic hack, imagine that 32 items sounds like too few to have in one file. (we'll challenge this later.)

 we'll say that